 Myriad rules govern driving restrictions on minors.
 As we’ve discussed, CVC Sections 23136, 23140, 23152 can all be relevant, depending on the details of your Beverly Hills DUI charge.
 It makes sense to seek advice from a highly regarded, experienced Los Angeles DUI trial attorney.

-Michael Kraut of the Kraut Law Group can provide a free, no nonsense, and no obligation consultation now.
+Michael Kraut of the Kraut Criminal & DUI Lawyers can provide a free, no nonsense, and no obligation consultation now.
 Attorney Kraut stands out from the pack because he’s Harvard Law School educated and a former District Attorney.
 He has the knowledge and wherewithal to craft effective and strategic DUI defense arguments for you.

 If you have been arrested for a DUI in Beverly Hills or you are under investigation for driving under the influence in Southern California, please contact Los Angeles criminal defense attorney Michael Kraut for 24/7 assistance by phone at (323) 464-6453 or toll free at (888) 334-6344 or online.